bfuchs18/R01_Marketing/docs/DataManual.md

 ### Behavioral Rating Inventory of Executive Function-2 (BRIEF-2)

-The Behavioral Rating Index of Executive Function-2 (BRIEF-2) is a parent-report measure of everyday executive behaviors that is normed for age and gender.
+The Behavioral Rating Index of Executive Function-2 (BRIEF-2) is a parent-report measure of everyday executive behaviors in children ages 5-18 that is normed for age and gender.
 T-scores of 60 or greater indicate high risk/clinical relevance for symptoms.

 <!-- omit in toc -->
 #### Raw data scale: